nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 View all the details of a task, beyond the little information given in the project view.

 Format: `viewtask INDEX `
-  - View all the information of the task specified by the INDEX.
+  - View all the information of the task specified by the INDEX
-  - Index has to be a valid number that is in the range of tasks displayed on screen.
+  - Index has to be a valid number that is in the range of tasks displayed on screen

 Example: `viewtask 4` displays all information from task number 4 in the list.